jethrocarr/howalarming/README.md

 All the applications run in foreground mode.
-The following commands allow you to launch them manually, but you'll probably want to launch them with something like systemd which will deal with logging and restarts much more nicely.
+The following commands allow you to launch them manually, but you'll probably want to launch them with something like systemd which will deal with logging and restarts much more nicely, especially since some error coditions like socket timeout with beanstalk or the alarm will result in the app dying and expecting to be respawned by init.

 Launch the beanstalkd server on localhost only: